-Recognized across British Columbia as a strong and articulate advocate for public education and for standing up for the needs of all students, Patti Bacchus was re-elected to the Vancouver School Board in November 2014, after two three-year terms on the board and six years as the Board’s Chair.
+Recognized across British Columbia as a strong and articulate advocate for public education and for standing up for the needs of all students, Patti Bacchus was the Vancouver School Board’s longest serving chair and was to the board elected three times — in 2008, 2011 and 2014 – topping the polls in each time.

-Patti, named as one of BC’s Top 100 Influential Women by the Vancouver Sun, has a strong record of listening to parents, students and communities and she has worked to successfully minimize the impact of provincial funding shortfalls on classrooms while continuously advocating for increased public investment in public education.
+Named as one of BC’s Top 100 Influential Women by the Vancouver Sun, Patti has a strong record as a trustee who listened to parents, students and communities and for working successfully to minimize the impact of provincial funding shortfalls on classrooms, while continuously advocating for increased public investment in public education.

-Patti, born and raised in Vancouver, is a graduate of Point Grey Secondary School, the University of Victoria (Political Science) and Langara College (Journalism).
-Patti is married to Lee Bacchus and they have three children.
+Patti was born and raised in Vancouver, is a graduate of Point Grey Secondary School, the University of Victoria (Political Science) and Langara College (Journalism).
+Patti is married to Lee Bacchus and they have three grown children.